StatStud/book-club/content/posts/cbt.md

 ## Chapter 2: Spotting Errors in Your Thinking

+### Summary

+Fatal flaws of core beliefs come from thinking errors.
+There are 12 common thinking errors--the common theme in all of them is overweighing the negative over the positive.

+### Chapter Details

-Here's a list of the common thinking erros.
+Here's a list of the common thinking errors.

 1. Catastrophising
 2. All or nothing Thinking